Mattkulis/Streamlit_backtesting_dashboard/README.md

-ensure dependancies and python env downloaded & run v2.
+Ensure dependancies and python env downloaded & run v2.
 V2is buggy but has some cool infographics i intend to include in the succeding versions.
+#The images are

 ![image](https://github.com/user-attachments/assets/9a9e7c33-afba-4a77-a592-f04c8b853838)